deanz44/Win-Terminal-settings/README.md

 # Win-Terminal-settings
-These are my windows terminal settings, to use in the future.
+These are my windows terminal settings, settings json and icons to use in the future.